paulatennent/paulatennent.github.io/src/pages/sending_via_terminal.md

 **...
 Pair Programming?
 Skip to [sending between cse accounts](#sending-between-cse-accounts)**

 ---

-To learn how to send files to different machines via the terminal we need to learn how the `scp` command works.
-Its very similar to `cp`, so we can learn that first!
+## Table of Contents

 ## The `cp` command

+To send files via the terminal, we use the `scp` command.
+It's very similar to `cp`, so we can learn that first!

 ### Copying Files